Starlink/palpy/README.rst

 The keys to the dict are the short names and the values are another dict with keys name, long, lat and height.

+Docstrings are included with each routine describing the python usage and the associated C documentation:

+     help(palpy)
+     help(palpy.caldj)

 See ``test_pal.py`` for detailed examples of all functions.

 Documentation:
 --------------

-The module provides documentation on how to use the perl interface to PAL.
+The module provides documentation on how to use the python interface to PAL.
 It does not contain information on how to use PAL itself.